targetarchitecture/pxt-sbrick-fixed/README.md

 The power parameter should be in the range 0 - 255.
 Ports A, B, C, or D can be choosen from the dropdown menu, along with directions Forward and Backward.

-### Drive a given port based on the accelerometer

-With this block you can easily configure your micro:bit to act as a kind of joystick, and send drive signals to the SBrick based on how you tilt it along the given axis.

 ### Brake

 This command will cause an electrical short circuit on the given port of the SBrick.
 If a motor is connected to that port, this will make it hard to turn, and will act a brake.

-### Use device

-Configure a port on SBrick for a specific type of device.

-### On measurement

-This block of code runs whenever new measurement data arrives from the SBrick.

-### Measured value

-This variable contains the last measured value.
-It's in a range of 0 - 1000.
-0 means 0 volts, or ground, 1000 means the measured voltage is equal to the power supply voltage.
-This works well with WeDo 1 proximity and tilt sensors.

-### Measured port is...

-This block returns a truth value by checking the measured port.
-This block can be used with if statements and inside the "on measurement" block.

 ## Examples